mqSociology/model_by_nick/content/docs/lesson2.markdown

   parent = "SOCI832"
   weight = 30
 +++

-This unit provides training in advanced quantitative analysis with an emphasis on social science applications using existing survey data.
-Lectures will cover the underlying theory and laboratory sessions the application and interpretation of models.
-This course will cover the following topics: variance analysis, correlation and alternative correlation coefficients, linear and logistic regression, multilevel modelling, factor analysis, and path analysis.
+Last updated: 27 Dec 2018

+*_Author_: Nicholas Harrigan*

-# Summary
+# Overview

 This week's class two main objectives: first we simply want to review the fundamentals of quantitative and statistical analysis – the key points that should have been covered in any previous statistics and social science courses you've done before.
 This will help ensure we are all on the same page, and give us a common language to conduct the rest of the course in.
 Second, we want to install and start running analysis with the statistical package R. R is one of the most popular and powerful statistical packages available today, and one of the objectives of this course is to help you become proficient user of R.

-Last updated: 19 Dec 2018

-*_Author_: Nicholas Harrigan*

-## Summary

 ### What does this lesson deal with?
 * Introduces methods for making univariate statistics in R